gohugoio/hugo/content/templates/introduction.md

 ## Variables

-Each Go template has a struct (object) made available to it.
-In Hugo, each template is passed a page's struct.
-More details on the structs passed to specific page kinds are in the [variables][] section.
+Each Go template gets a data object.
+In Hugo, each template is passed a `Page`.
+See [variables][] for more information.

-A variable is accessed by referencing the variable name inside of a template:
+This is how you access a `Page` variable from a template:

 ```golang
 <title>{{ .Title }}</title>
 ```

-Variables can also be defined and referenced:
+Values can also be stored in custom variables and referenced later:

 ```golang
 {{ $address := "123 Main St."}}
 {{ $address }}
 ```

+{{% warning %}}
+Variables defined inside `if` conditionals and similar are not visible on the outside.
+See [https://github.com/golang/go/issues/10608](https://github.com/golang/go/issues/10608).

+Hugo has created a workaround for this issue in [Scratch](/functions/scratch).

+{{% /warning %}}

 ## Functions